The Importance of Diversification

 At the same time, it’s also possible to be overly diversified.
 This usually happens when someone invests in the same or very similar stocks in different accounts.
 There’s also no point buying similar mutual funds or ETFs.
 So if there are two similar stocks or funds, investors should just pick one to invest in.
 Otherwise it creates inefficiency and tax complications.
-Certain types of investments are taxed more favorably than others so being careful about which investment vehicle to buy stocks in is important.
+An appropriate method to manage sector diversification could be to use a company like Betterment, where investors can build their own ETF portfolio with a core focus.
+Certain types of investments are taxed more favorably than others so being careful about which investment vehicle to buy stocks in is also important.

 2. Failing to look beyond conventional investments

 Stocks and bonds are the most common asset types in the financial markets.
 But there are many alternative asset classes which are uncorrelated to each other that are worth considering as well.
 Here are some examples.

 - Precious metals such as gold and silver

 - Private businesses

 Some of these alternative asset classes have outperformed the stock market over time.
 For example, according to CNBC, between 1995 to 2014 farmland investment in the United States has returned 12.7% per year on average.
 Since it is a hard asset that produces income, some investors have referred to farmland as “gold with a coupon.”
 Ignoring the alternative investment space could mean missing out on some fairly substantial returns over time.